Discrete Diffusion-Based Model-Level Explanation of Heterogeneous GNNs with Node Features: Conclusion

-Our approach, DiGNNExplainer, is the first to explain heterogeneous GNNs on a model-level for real-world datasets using explanation graphs with actual node features.
-Our experimental results demonstrate that incorporating actual node features significantly improves explanation faithfulness.
-Specifically, DiGNNExplainer achieves higher predictive and ground-truth faithfulness compared to state-of-the-art baselines, while also producing explanation graphs that closely match the statistical properties of real-world graphs.
-Key aspects of our approach that contribute to the generation of plausible and faithful explanations include: (1) Node feature generation via our novel discrete diffusion model, DiTabDDPM, which enables the synthesis of realistic discrete features; and (2) our diffusion-based approach for modeling the underlying heterogeneous relations of graphs, supporting the generation of structurally realistic explanation graphs.
-Beyond the citation and movie datasets used in our experiments, DiGNNExplainer is broadly applicable to any domain with heterogeneous graph data and structured node features---such as healthcare, finance, or chemistry.
-Our main goal was to support explanation generation with actual node features to improve the explainability of heterogeneous GNNs.
+DiGNNExplainer is the first method to explain heterogeneous GNNs on a model-level on real-world datasets using explanation graphs with actual node features.
+Our experiments show that incorporating actual node features significantly improves explanation faithfulness: DiGNNExplainer achieves higher predictive and ground-truth faithfulness than state-of-the-art baselines, while producing explanation graphs whose statistical properties closely match those of real-world graphs.
+This is enabled by (1) node feature generation via our novel discrete diffusion model, DiTabDDPM, which enables the synthesis of realistic discrete features; and (2) our discrete diffusion-based approach for modeling heterogeneous graphs, supporting the generation of structurally realistic explanation graphs.
+Beyond the citation and movie datasets used in our experiments, DiGNNExplainer is broadly applicable to any domain with heterogeneous graph data and structured node features, such as healthcare, finance, or chemistry.
 Further runtime optimization is left for future work.

+\begin{acks} This work has been supported by the European Union and the Ministry of Economic Affairs, Industry, Climate Action and Energy of the State of North Rhine-Westphalia (MWIKE NRW) under the grant no EFRE-20801043. \end{acks}

 {

 }